 Our dedication to quality and care earned South County Hospital in 2017 and 2018 the distinction of being the ONLY hospital in the Northeast, and one of 19 nationally, to be awarded a "5-Star Rating" from the Centers of Medicare and Medicaid in both Hospital Quality and Patient Experience.

-In 2022, South County Hospital received 5-Stars for Overall Hospital Quality Star Rating issued by the Centers for Medicare and Medicaid Services (CMS), it was one of 83 hospitals in the country to receive the top rating.
+In 2023, South County Hospital received 5-Stars for Overall Hospital Quality Star Rating issued by the Centers for Medicare and Medicaid Services (CMS), it was one of only two hospitals in the state to receive the top rating.

 After critics questioned the measurement criteria, the CMS updated the formula used in its Overall Hospital Quality Star Rating program.
 In December 2016, the CMS released its new results, with South County Hospital now being one of only 83 hospitals in the country to receive the highest possible rating of 5-Stars, and still the only hospital in RI to earn the top score.